MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We methodically revisit the role of noise and clipping in single-step adversarial training.
 Contrary to previous intuitions, we find that using a stronger noise around the clean sample combined with not clipping is highly effective in avoiding CO for large perturbation radii.
 Based on these observations, we then propose Noise-FGSM (N-FGSM) that, while providing the benefits of single-step adversarial training, does not suffer from CO.
 Empirical analyses on a large suite of experiments show that N-FGSM is able to match or surpass the performance of previous single-step methods while achieving a 3× speed-up.

 ## Poisoning Attacks and Defenses

+- FedRecover: Recovering from Poisoning Attacks in Federated Learning using Historical Information. [[paper]](https://arxiv.org/abs/2210.10936)
+  - Xiaoyu Cao, Jinyuan Jia, Zaixi Zhang, Neil Zhenqiang Gong. *S&P 2023*
+  - Key Word: Federated Learning; Poisoning Defenses.
+  - <details><summary>Digest</summary> We propose FedRecover, which can recover an accurate global model from poisoning attacks with small cost for the clients.
+Our key idea is that the server estimates the clients' model updates instead of asking the clients to compute and communicate them during the recovery process.
+In particular, the server stores the global models and clients' model updates in each round, when training the poisoned global model.
+During the recovery process, the server estimates a client's model update in each round using its stored historical information.

 - Not All Poisons are Created Equal: Robust Training against Data Poisoning. [[paper]](https://arxiv.org/abs/2210.09671) [[code]](https://github.com/YuYang0901/EPIC)
   - Yu Yang, Tian Yu Liu, Baharan Mirzasoleiman. *ICML 2022*